-Although we did not find a connection between SSO and authenticity we did find significant positive relationships between authenticity and relationship agency and career aspirations.
+Although we did not find a connection between SSO and authenticity, we did find significant positive relationships between authenticity and relationship agency and career aspirations.
 The relationship between authenticity and cognitive functioning was also estimated as positive, but it was not statistically signficant.
 Again, due to the lack of connection between SSO and authenticity, we found no evidence of indirect relationships between SSO and these outcome variables.
 This evidence of a relationship between authenticity and the relational outcome variables (i.e., relationship agency and career aspirations) provides evidence that corroborates past findings that felt authenticity in interactions is important for healthy relationship functioning [Garcia et al. (2016); PWQ paper I reviewed].
-Just as authenticity has been found to be important in intergroup interactions (Brunell et al., 2010; Garcia et al., 2016; Tolman et al., 2006), we again find more evidence here that distuptions in feelings of authenticity can negatively impact relationships beyond the current partner.
+Just as authenticity has been found to be important in intergroup interactions (Brunell et al., 2010; Garcia et al., 2016; Tolman et al., 2006), we again find more evidence here that disruptions in feelings of authenticity can negatively impact relationships beyond the current partner.
 Although the current study did not find a connection between authenticity and SSO, this seems theoretically to be a natural connection, and more work needs to be done to discover when and how SSO leads to inauthenticity in interpersonal objectification situations.

 Limitations and Future Directions